-Academic advisors at the University of Waterloo are here to help you and to make the transition from high school to university a little easier.

-In the next few weeks you will be told that things are different here - and they are.
-Material is harder, there is less class time but more homework, etc. Our job as advisors is to help you navigate through the various rules and regulations to help you succeed.
-We help with such things as:
+Academic advisors are here to to make the transition from high school to university a little easier.
+In the next few weeks you will be told that things are different here-and they are.
+Material is harder, there is less class time but more homework etc. Our job as advisors is to help you navigate through the various rules and regulations to help you succeed.